awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The `kms-arn` field of DDB response item MUST be [compatible with](#aws-key-arn-compatibility) the configured `KMS ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore.

+The `kms-arn` stored in the DDB table MUST NOT change as a result of this operation, even if the KeyStore is configured with a `KMS MRKey ARN` that does not exactly match the stored ARN.
+If such were allowed, clients using non-MRK KeyStores might suddenly stop working.

 The values on the AWS DDB response item
 MUST be authenticated according to [authenticating a keystore item](#authenticating-a-keystore-item).
 If the item fails to authenticate this operation MUST fail.